zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Python_module.rst

    Alternative interfaces such as :py:class:`PyLammps <lammps.PyLammps>` and :py:class:`IPyLammps <lammps.IPyLammps>` classes have been deprecated and will be removed in a future version of LAMMPS.
-The :doc:`Howto_pylammps` has also been replaced by a reworked :doc:`Howto_python` that showcases how to use the modern Python API facilities instead.

 .. _mpi4py_url: https://mpi4py.readthedocs.io